nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

 :bulb: The following sections refer to contents with `layout: docs` as used for articles and guides.

 :construction: Contribution of slides (i.e. in folder `src/docs/teaching-materials/` and sidebar section "Teaching Materials") is currently under construction.
-See the additional guide on [slide deck](./guides/contribute_slide-decks.html).
+See the additional guide on [slide decks](./guides/contribute_slide-decks.html).

 ### Knowledge Base repo structure

 - The source to all content shown at the public website https://nfdi4plants.org/nfdi4plants.knowledgebase/ resides in the folder `src/docs`
 - All other files are mostly "backend", help to render the content to html and can safely be ignored by most contributors
-- The `src/docs` structure (as of June 29th, 2023) looks like this
+- The `src/docs` structure (as of July 17th, 2023) looks like this

 ```
 src/docs
-├── ArcCommanderManual
-├── CONTRIBUTING.md
-├── Home.md
-├── SwateManual
 ├── _ignored
 ├── _sidebars
+├── ArcCommanderManual
+├── DataHUB-Manual
 ├── faqs
 │   └── faqs.md
 ├── fundamentals